kathrinmzl/inside-india/README.md

     - Fixed duplicate IDs by renaming the IDs for the booking form
 - Success Page: no errors or warnings

-After changing the code due to further test results and retested the final HTML version.
+After changing the code due to further test results I retested the final HTML version.
 The result showed some trailing slash warnings again, which I corrected.

 #### CSS
 The [Jigsaw W3C validator](https://jigsaw.w3.org/css-validator/) was used to validate the style.css file.